-Cash sickness benefit: The incapacity must be due to a nonoccupational injury or illness.
+Cash sickness benefit: The incapacity must be due to a nonwork-related injury or illness.
 There is no specified minimum qualifying period.
 The insured must provide medical certification.

-Cash maternity grant: 280 days of contributions before childbirth (181 days of contributions for a premature childbirth; 84 days of contributions in the case of a miscarriage).
+Cash maternity grant: Must have 280 days of contributions before childbirth (181 days of contributions for a premature childbirth; 84 days of contributions in the event of a miscarriage).

-Lump-sum supplement: A cash supplement to help meet costs associated with childbirth may be payable to an insured woman or an insured man for his spouse.
+Lump-sum supplement: Payable to an insured woman or an insured man for his spouse to help meet the costs associated with childbirth.

-Medical benefits: Provided for a nonoccupational injury or illness.
+Medical benefits: Provided for a nonwork-related injury or illness